make-demo-learn-math/make-demo-learn-math.github.io/doc/Presentation.md

   and then share their results with the community
 - Players get credit when they contribute to discoveries
-- It sounds like fun, but for now we are just going to focus on two very small pieces
-- We will focus on two features which relate to viewing the planet from an orbiting satellite:
+- It sounds like fun, but for now we are just going to focus on two very small features of the game which relate to viewing the planet from space:
   1. Generating random-looking terrain on the planet
-  1. Transitions between views of the planet from space
+  1. Transitions between views of the planet from an orbiting satellite

-# Feature: Generating points at random locations
+# Feature 1: Generating points at random locations

 - Rather than using a detailed image of a real planet, suppose that we want to generate the planet's terrain procedurally